CITIZENS BANK PARK

 When a Phillies player hits a homerun, fans are treated to a home run celebration, the icon of Citizens Bank Park.
 A gigantic Liberty Bell (50′ high and 35′ wide) accompanied by a Citizens Bank Park sign is in right-center field above the rooftop bleacher seats.
 Towering 100 feet above street level, the Bell comes to life after every Phillies home run.
 The Bell and clapper swing side-to-side independently and its neon edges light up and pulsate.
 Its ring can be heard throughout Citizens Bank Park.
 Located in the outfield concourse area is Ashburn Alley.
 This festive outdoor entertainment area in the Phillies ballpark is dedicated to Hall of Famer and former broadcaster Richie “Whitey” Ashburn.
 Ashburn Alley features a street-fair type atmosphere complete with picnic areas, family-fun amenities, treasured Philadelphia moments in baseball, enhanced concessions with plenty of Philadelphia flavor, clear views to the playing field, and a special viewing area overlooking the bullpens.
 The area spans 625 feet in length and totals 50,000 square feet.
 Four 10-foot tall bronze sculptures of Phillies legends Steve Carlton, Richie Ashburn, Mike Schmidt, Harry Kalas and Robin Roberts are also located in this area.

 Since its opening in 2004 there have been several upgrades at Citizens Bank Park.
 After the 2005 season, 200 seats were removed from the first two rows in left center field increasing the dimensions from 369ft. to 374ft.
 A new HD videoboard scoreboard was added before the 2011 season.
+It was replaced by a new 152 feet wide by 86 feet tall board in 2023.
 Prior to the start of the 2018 season the Phillies spent $30 million adding several fan friendly amenities to the ballpark.
 The Yard, is a 13,000 square-foot interactive kids baseball experience that includes a whiffle ball field, climbing wall and other activities in right field in Ashburn Alley.
 Additional picnic style seating was added in center field and in the left field plaza, the team added a wall of fame with over-sized Phillies 1980 and 2008 World Series trophies and large statues of the team’s retired numbers.
-In July 2022 the Phillies announced they are upgrading the left field video board.
-It will be 77% larger than the existing one, measuring 152 feet wide by 86 feet tall and installed prior to the 2023 season.

 Citizens Bank Park Pictures